rsyslog/liblogging/stdlog/stdlog.rst

 printf-like formats.
 This set has some restrictions in order to provide a signal-safe implementation.
 The remaining parameters are values to be used with the format string.
-The **stdlog_log()** supports log message sizes of slighlty less than 4KiB.
+The **stdlog_log()** supports log message sizes of slightly less than 4KiB.
 The exact size depends on the log driver and parameters specified in *stdlog_open()**.
 The reason is that the log drivers may need to add headers and trailers to the message text, and this is done inside the same 4KiB buffer that is also used for the actual message text.
 For example, the "syslog:" driver adds a traditional syslog header, which among others contains the *ident* string provided by **stdlog_open()**.
 If the complete log message does not fit into the buffer, it is silently truncated.
+The formatting buffer is allocated on the stack.

 Note that the 4Kib buffer size is a build time default.
 As such, distributions may change it.
 To obtain the size limit that the